joelngwt/AutoCollectNeopetsLoot/README.md

 Then click: [Auto Collect Neopets Loot.user.js](https://github.com/bloodelves88/AutoCollectNeopetsLoot/raw/master/Auto%20Collect%20Neopets%20Loot.user.js)

 ## Using
 The script runs from the beginning once you visit http://www.neopets.com.
-Login if you haven't, then just load http://www.neopets.com.
+Log in if you haven't (disable the script from Greasemonkey/Tampermonkey to prevent the script from running so that you can log in), then just load http://www.neopets.com.

+Note about on/off button: the button will not work while the script is running.
+Visit a page that's not the homepage or any of the pages below to turn the script on/off.

 ## What's collected
 - Bank interest